mysterious-coding/base_entranced/README.md

 Use command `/pause` or `/unpause` (also can be called as vote) to stop the game temporarily.
 Useful if someone lags out.
 Stops game timer, siege timer, spawn timer, etc.

 ####`/whois`
-Use command `/whois` to see all known aliases of a player.
+Use command `/whois` to see a list of everyone in the server as well as their most-used alias.
+Optionally specify a client number or partial name to see the top aliases of that particular player.

 ####Auto-click on death
 If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn.